artofpilgrim/portfolio-template/README.md

 ## Adding Media
 ### Images & Videos
 `media.txt` will hold all your media for your project.
-And adding media to your project is incredibly easy because it's URL based.
-So, i suggest finding some image hosting website like postimages.org or dropbox and get the direct links and just paste them in - imgur doesn't work, sadly.
-Currently there's support for png/jpeg/jpg/gif/MP4 and i think webm but i haven't tested it.
+And adding media to your project is incredibly easy because it's URL and local file storage based.
+Meaning you can link urls or just add the image file name.
+So, if you're just using urls, i suggest finding some image hosting website like postimages.org or dropbox and get the direct links and just paste them in - imgur doesn't work, sadly.
+Currently there's support for png/jpeg/jpg/gif/MP4/webm.

 ### Before & After Sliders
 You can create before and after sliders by adding two image urls to one line separated by ` // `.
 For example, `https://beforepic.png // https://afterpic.png`.
 It's that easy.
 Make sure that the images share the same dimensions otherwise it's gonna look pretty whack.